deividAlfa/Alfa166Bluetooth/Readme.md

 	Open = In pause state, cellphone resumes playback automatically after skipping tracks.<br>
 	Closed = In pause state, cellphone doesn't resume playback automatically after skipping tracks.<br>

+* Play-pause-call output.<br>
+  Some bluetooth modules use play button for all functions.<br>
+  In that case, use this output instead CALL or PLAY-PAUSE.<br>
+  If your module doesn't hace call feature, connecting this would also enable to use the 1-2 ICS button as play/pause.<br>

 The pins can be left floating (open) or connect to ground (closed).<br>

 The outputs that handle the pulses for the buttons are set as open-drain (They only pull to ground, but don't put out voltage).<br>